-Prospect Pitch challenges students to think creatively and strategically in a time constrained situation.
-As a judge in this event, your role is to assume the role of the prospect and evaluate how effectively each team presents their sales pitch.
+The Prospect Pitching case challenges a team of two student participants to think both creatively and strategically in a time-constrained situation.
+The judges for this event will assume the role of the prospect in the case study scenario, and will evaluate how effectively each student team presents its sales pitch.

 The Case Scenario

 The students will know nothing about what they are selling, or who they are selling to, before they enter the prep room.
-They will have 30 minutes to familiarize themselves with the product or service, anticipate what the prospects needs are, and develop a sales presentation accordingly.
-Given that this is such a limited time frame, the scenario will not be complicated, the customer’s needs will be fairly simple, and it is expected that the presentation will be straightforward.
+They will have 30 minutes to familiarize themselves with the product or service, anticipate what the prospect’s needs are, and develop a sales presentation accordingly.
+Given the limited time frame, the scenario will not be complicated; the customer’s needs will be fairly simple, and it is expected that the presentation will be straightforward.

-Within the scenario of the case, it will be assumed that the sales team has already met with you briefly during a discovery meeting.
+The case scenario will assume that the sales team has already met with the client briefly during a discovery meeting.

 General Judging Considerations

-The students’ role in this event is to present an effective sales pitch.
+The students’ task in this event is to present an effective sales pitch.
 They should be able to identify the needs of the customer, communicate the features and benefits of their product, attempt to close the sale and effectively handle any objections.
 Students are expected to use industry-standard business and marketing terminology during their presentation.
-It is assumed that each judge is from the client company.

 Event Objectives